World War II’s first ‘doodlebug’ V-1 flying bomb in London was dropped on Grove Road

 When interviewed, Boedecker explained his fondness for the property, ‘the home has a real history to it…it was one of the main attractions which drew me to the place as well as the Mile End Ecology Pavilion at the back of the house.’

-The tragedy of this event and the widespread bombing to the East End in general will never be forgotten.
-Although commemorating such a devastating moment in history is difficult, it’s comforting to know that the ecological haven that is Mile End Park rose from the ashes of a destroyed Grove Road and its surrounding area caused by V-1 bombing.
+The tragedy of this event and the widespread bombing of the East End in general will never be forgotten.
+Although commemorating such a devastating moment in history is difficult, it’s comforting to know that the ecological haven that is Mile End Park rose from the ashes of a destroyed Grove Road and its surrounding area caused by the V-1 bombing.

 Enjoyed reading this?
 See what other heritage points are marked with a blue plaque around Bow here.

-• Hi my mother passed away aged 83 on 2nd December 2020.
+Hi my mother passed away aged 83 on 2nd December 2020.
 My mother was 7 when the first doodlebug fell on Grove Road London E3, my mother was living in Cordova road and her landlord refused to leave his home for Nazi Germans, sadly he was never found again after the V1 landed.
 Coincidently Cordova road was demolished by the blast and was never rebuilt by Tower Hamlets council.

 id really appreciate if anyone has any photos of Cordova road and Grove road prior to the bombings of the first doodlebug.